TadiT7/treble_experimentations_wiki/Samsung-Galaxy-S9-and-S9-Plus-(Exynos).md

 > Working

 * Fingerprint Reader
+> Not working
-> Not working, Setting fingerprint causes touch issues
+> Adding and using a fingerprint causes system ui to crash and locks up touch input.

+* VoLTE
+> Not working (tested with carrier EE, UK)

 ## Tested By:
 * Aaron Doe - S9+ (SM-G965F) - 26/03/2018